sukheja-varun/angular-guidelines/naming-convention.md

 ## Interfaces
-1. Use ProperCase (PascalCase) when naming interfaces.
+1. Use ProperCase (PascalCase) when naming interfaces and use I(aai) as suffix for interface names, eg CustomerReviewI.
     ```
     // bad
-    interface person {
+    interface person { // not used ProperCase and suffix I
       name: string;
       age:  number;
     }

+     // bad
+    interface Person {  // suffix I is not used
+      name: string;
+      age:  number;
+    }

     // good
-    interface Person {
+    interface PersonI {
       name: string;
       age:  number;
     }
     ```

-1. Use I(aai) as suffix for interface names, eg CustomerReviewI.

 ## Types